Home - Bookapy Book Preview

 “Tarkal, you will stand down!” came a sharp female command from the doorway.

-It was obviously someone in power, as the man turned white and his companions suddenly looked both innocent and as if wishing they were elsewhere.
+It was obviously someone in power, as the man turned white, and his companions suddenly looked both innocent and as if wishing they were elsewhere.

-Defend my Priestess, Darras,’ Erren’s words came to him as Tarkal drew a blade and leaped out of his chair towards the Priestess, only to have his wrist holding the knife slammed down by the iron boss of Darras’s staff as his companions attempted to restrain him.
+Defend my Priestess, Darras,’ Erren’s words came to him as Tarkal drew a blade and leapt out of his chair towards the Priestess, only to have his wrist holding the knife slammed down by the iron boss of Darras’s staff as his companions attempted to restrain him.

 “Take him to the Baron and report his actions.
 Inform the Baron to expect a visit and that an explanation will be required,” Kina ordered one of the subordinates.